 - Over the phone.
 You can also take the traditional route and have someone do it for you over the phone, although this seems like a less fun way to shop.

 If you’re interested in getting one, consider these factors when shopping for your new air miles credit card:

 - Earn rate.
 The earn rate will determine how fast you can get your next reward.
 Note that credit cards with higher earn rates also usually come with higher annual fees and interest rates, so you should weigh these up when deciding.

-- Bonus points offers and deals on signing up.
-Getting a large number of bonus points when you sign up could be totally worthwhile, because some introductory bonuses earn enough air miles for you to instantly redeem a return flight.
-There could also be complimentary travel packages or gifts such as branded travel bags when you sign-up for a certain card.
+- Bonus points offers.
+Getting a large number of bonus points when you sign up could be totally worthwhile, because some introductory bonuses give enough points for you to instantly redeem a return flight.
 Don’t be so eager that you don’t consider the downsides of the card though, such as the high annual fee and interest rate.

 - Partner airlines.
 Even if you’re an absolutely loyal passenger to your frequent flyer airline, it can be advantageous to have access to a large network of partner airlines.
 This is especially beneficial when you fly out further and require a variety of flight connections.